Xiaomi Mi 10 official teaser confirms quad-camera, more - 9to5Google

 In its other two teasers, seen below, Xiaomi also shows off the inside of the Mi 10 series.
 Apparently, the Mi 10 will feature the largest (by area) heat-dissipating board in a smartphone.
 Xiaomi says (and shows) that it’s about 3x the size of what Huawei uses in the Mate 30 Pro and the company also mentions graphene was used in its design to help with heat dissipation.

+Update 2/12: In its latest teaser posted online (via Android Authority), Xiaomi reveals the charging speeds of the Mi 10 series.
+Apparently, the device will be able to charge at 50W over a cable.
+Though, the Mi 10 Pro might actually charge faster according to previous listings.

+More impressively, wireless charging will hit 30W.
+By comparison, most devices currently charge at 10W wirelessly.
+Finally, reverse wireless charging will be able to put out 10W.

-Xiaomi will officially launch the Mi 10 and Mi 10 Pro in an online event on February 13th.
+Xiaomi will officially launch the Mi 10 and Mi 10 Pro during an online event on February 13th.

 More on Xiaomi: